Quiet eating is a blog dedicated to travels in search of quiet eating.

 This blog was originally conceived in January 2010 to mark the start of my sojourn to Japan.
 From such rambling beginnings, it evolved to help me mark memorable food where ever it could be found.
 I do really mean where ever, as no mountain is too high…

-But why name it “quiet eating” rather than “partaking in sustenance” or “stuffing one’s face” or other permutations?
+But why name it “quiet eating” rather than “partaking in sustenance”, “stuffing one’s face” or other permutations?
 My intention is that in this blog the text will not be overwhelming but rather complement the photos.
 Hence allowing for peaceful enjoyment without the incessant cackle of a verbose discourse (or at least only during contemplation of sophisticated prose).
 Posts are constructed through photos first and words later in keeping with this ethic.

-There are no advertisements on this site and all posts are made based on my own opinion.
-Instead, I derive my main benefit from providing joyous unsolicited commentary.
-Actually, that is not complete correct anymore as I am being requested to review restaurants but I still provide ingenious, eloquent and amusing reviews.
+Sometimes I am being requested to review restaurants but I still provide ingenious, eloquent and amusing reviews.
 Objectively of course.
 So although I may be invited, my views are strictly my own.
 More on this in the page “about the quiet eater and contact“.

 With this in mind, happy (quiet) reading.